 Included meals: 20 breakfasts, 2 lunches, 19 dinners

 Included Activities: Whitewater rafting, houseboat adventure, hot springs soak, excursions to Moraine Lake, Mt.
-Edith Cavell, Maligne Lake and Takakkaw Falls, Ice Explorer glacier tour, Skywalk tour, canoe trip, horseback trail ride, First Nations experience, national park tours, Mesa Verde entrance fees, Monument Valley tour, Hoover Dam tour, Napa Valley wine tour, all park fees, all meals when camping and on houseboat
+Edith Cavell, Maligne Lake and Takakkaw Falls, Glacier tour, canoe trip, horseback trail ride, national park tours, Mesa Verde entrance fees, Monument Valley tour, Hoover Dam tour, Napa Valley wine tour, all park fees, all meals when camping and on houseboat

 Day 1: Meet your tour leader and fellow adventurers at the joining hotel to get your tour orientation.
 Then enjoy dinner at one of Vancouver’s many renowned restaurants.